Clem Labine: Life after baseball

 Following his retirement from baseball, Labine settled again in the Woonsocket area, where he became a designer of men's athletic wear, serving as general manager for the sporting goods division of the Jacob Finklestein's & Sons manufacturing company.
-His son, Jay, joined the Marine Corps and lost a leg while serving in Vietnam after stepping on a mine.
+His son, Jay, joined the Marine Corps and lost a leg while serving in Vietnam after stepping on a landmine.

+Death

 Labine died at age 80 in Vero Beach, Florida, one week after undergoing exploratory brain surgery following a bout with pneumonia; he had been serving as an instructor at the Dodgers' adult fantasy camp at their Dodgertown headquarters.